PandaWhoCodes/mera_photo/README.md

 Now the redundant thing I did after each of our outing's was picking the images of my friends and sending it to them.
 So why not automate this entire process?

-## Enter SLAC
-A hanckathon called stay late and code, where I sat down and made this module.

 ## How to use

 `pip install mera_photo`